What Is Shockwave Therapy?

 How does Shockwave therapy (ESWT) work?

-During your shockwave therapy session, a shockwave will be delivered to the tissue via a non-invasive hand tool.
+During your shockwave therapy session, a gentle shockwave will be delivered to the tissue via a non-invasive hand tool.
 The shockwave radiates out and extends to the entire area where pain occurs.
-Usually, no more than three sessions are needed, and each session takes approximately 15mins.
+Usually, no more than three sessions are needed, and each session takes approximately 15 minutes.

-There is no anaesthesia required, and you can continue your usual activities.
-Please note that it is recommended to avoid pain provoking exercise for 48 hours.
+There is no anaesthetic or surgery required with shockwave therapy and you can continue your usual activities.
+Please note that it is recommended to avoid high impact and pain provoking exercise for 48 hours.

 What Conditions Can Be Treated by Shockwave Therapy?